 Summarise and suggest further investigations you would consider after a full history

 Here are some questions

-What are some causes of Parkinsonism ?
+Please list some causes of Parkinsonism

-What are some causes of Parkinson-plus syndromes?
+What are the Parkinson-plus syndromes?

 What is the Parkinson’s disease tetrad?